riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 I mostly don't think we're in this world, but some critics might think we are?

-e.g. Abram says in https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/3f6fadtcv8FsgwKsz "I can see how Ricraz would read statements of the first type as suggesting very strong claims of the second type."
+e.g. Abram says in https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/3f6fadtcv8FsgwKsz "I can see how Ricraz would read statements of the first type [i.e. having precise understanding of rationality] as suggesting very strong claims of the second type [i.e. being able to understand the behavior of agents in general]."

 Daniel Dewey might also expect to be in this world?